All About Centipedes

 Our centipede treatment approach focuses on both eliminating existing infestations and preventing future problems.

-5. Ongoing Prevention – Our quarterly pest plan includes follow-ups to monitor activity and maintain control, ensuring that centipedes don’t return.
+• Ongoing Prevention - Our tri-annual pest plan (three times per year) includes follow-ups to monitor activity and maintain control, ensuring that centipedes don’t return.

 Common Questions about Centipedes